MiguelAngelBaquero/fastapi/README.md

 ## Database container

-A `docker-compose.yml` file is provided in this project in case that you desire to run the database from a Docker container.
+A `docker-compose.yml` file is provided in this project in case that you want to run the database from a Docker container.

 ```bash
 ╰─ docker-compose up